A Hybrid Quantum-Classical Method for Electron-Phonon Systems: Conclusions

 Our NGS-VQE method provides a general framework for performing accurate and efficient quantum simulations of electron-phonon systems with arbitrary interaction strengths.
-Using this method, we studied the Hubbard-Holstein and HEH models as examples, reproduced the CDW-AFM crossover with high precision, and extracted the phonon-mediated interactions in a wide range of phonon frequencies.
+Using this method, we have studied the Hubbard-Holstein and HEH models as examples, reproduced the CDW-AFM crossover with high precision, and extracted the phonon-mediated interactions in a wide range of phonon frequencies.
 While we focused on paradigmatic (and experimentally relevant) cases, this method can be generally applied to any model with electronic Coulomb correlations and Fr\"ohlich-type electron-phonon couplings.
-The commutation between the NGS transformation [$e^{i\mathcal{S}}$ with $\mathcal{S}$ defined in the form of Eq.~\eqref{eq:S-operator} of the Methods] guarantees a closed-form effective Hamiltonian similar to Eq.~\eqref{eq:EH_Hamiltonian}.
-Extensions to more general types of electron-phonon interactions (like the Su-Schrieffer-Heeger phonon) and anharmonic potentials are possible at the price of replacing $|\psi_{\rm ph}\rangle$ by more complicated wavefunctions.
+The commutation between the NGS transformation [$e^{i\mathcal{S}}$ with $\mathcal{S}$ defined in the form of Eq.~\eqref{eq:S-operator} of the ``Methods''] guarantees a closed-form effective Hamiltonian similar to Eq.~\eqref{eq:EH_Hamiltonian}.
+This hybrid algorithm can be extended to other types of electron-boson interactions (like the Su-Schrieffer-Heeger phonon and cavity QED) through the generalization of the non-Gaussian transformation $U_{\rm NGS}$ and its optimization strategy.
+Anharmonic potentials can be tackled at the price of replacing $|\psi_{\rm ph}\rangle$ by more complicated many-body wavefunctions similar to the electronic ones.
+Both generalizations are accompanied by the increase of computational complexity and should be designed based on the requirements of specific models.
 Moreover, as demonstrated in Ref.\,\cite{wang2021fluctuating}, this framework can be extended to non-equilibrium dynamics, which requires a reliable quantum solver for the long-time propagation of $|\psi_{\rm e}\rangle$.
+The Fourier transform of non-equilibrium dynamics with two- or multi-time correlation functions further paves the way to excited-state spectra\,\cite{miessen2023among,shi2019ultrafast, white2004real}.